ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

   26. TWEAKED Combat Extender:
       * Adopted updates to Goon's Library, making fighting styles smarter on various enemies.
       * Reduced normal enemy global health values.
 Static Boost from 0.075 and Health Per Level from 0.075 to 0.06.
 Reduced boss global health values.
 Static Boost is unchanged; Health Per Level from 0.10 to 0.09.
+      * Fixed a passive that was in someone's spells erroneously.
+      * Gave some NPCs the ability to summon a kobold for help in combat in Act 3.
+      * Gave some NPCs the ability to summon 4 magically allergic cats for help in combat in Act 3.
   26. TWEAKED Auto Wares to no longer flag some important things as wares incorrectly.
   27. TWEAKED Attunement to cover new and changed items.
   28. ADDED Bloodhunter.
+  29. REMOVED Remixed Subraces.
+  30. REMOVED Temi Longsword + Warden Armor Set.
+  31. REMOVED Darith Helzar : Katana of the Winter Goddess Auril.
+  32. ADDED Wand of Wonder.
+  33. ADDED Emperor vs Orpheus.
+  34. ADDED Origin Gods SE.
+  35. ADDED Progression Preview.
+  36. ADDED Darker Underdark.
+  37. REMOVED Origin's Gods (because Origin Gods SE does this now).
+  38. Added my own attempt for useful descriptions of potions in the alchemy menu.

 ## Listonomicon v7.2